octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 Consequently the person who owns the roll 6 will have priority to propose the new block.
 If he does not create and broadcast a block within a certain period, the baker who owns the roll number 9 may take over.
 Note that a baker may have several rolls selected and therefor receive several priorities.

+//TODO How priority changes ? round-robin

 #### Cycle
 The Tezos consensus is organized in cycles.
 One cycle corresponds to 4096 blocks (≈ 2.8 days).

+##### Reward and Fee
 It takes 7 cycles to accumulate rewards.
 It then takes another 5 cycles before the delegation service receives them and can transfer those rewards.
 Finally, the tokens are frozen during several weeks.

+More details in [chapter Rewards and Fees]

 #### Rolls selection
-At each cycle _n_, a random seed is created.
-This seed is used to randomly select a roll snapshot from cycle _n-2_ and to randomly select rolls in the selected snapshot.
-The selected rolls determine the baking and endorsing rights in the next cycles.
+At each cycle, a random seed is created.
+This seed is used to produce baking rights (i.e. a list of priorities as mentioned above) based on a snapshot of existing rolls 2 cycles ago.

+##### The snapshot
+Snapshots of owned rolls are done regularly.
+These snapshots of rolls define who can bake.
+The order of baking is defined by assigning priorities to each roll.
+The ordering is done using a pseudo-random number generator based on a seed.

+##### The seed
+This seed is created by requesting from all roll owners a secret number.
+All secret numbers are gathered and used to create hash that will be used as _random seed_.
+Since the last owner revealing its secret number may know other's secret numbers he may choose an appropriate number to choose its priority.
+This bias introduced by the construction of the seed is solved with a 2-phase process "Commit & Reveal".
+More details about the selection of the baker are available in the [Baking module]

+##### Baker and endorser selection
+The generated list of priorities identifies which roll has the responsibility to forge a block (baking) and which rolls have to endorse this new block.
+It is a round-robin process that cycles on the list of priorities until the end of the cycle (4096 blocks).

 ### Security
 The forgery of a block (e.g. transaction fraud) is avoided by preventing a baker from proceeding to the next cycle while his roll is being verified.